EEF / Sunday Times Christmas Appeal 2019

 - Join us in one last push to raise £1m for the children who have nothing (5 Jan 2020)

-With over £1 million donated, further activities are being planned for the holidays throughout 2020.
+With over £1 million donated, further activities took place throughout 2020.

 “For too many children in the poorest parts of our country, school holidays are endured not enjoyed.
 That cannot be right.